gvwilson/thirdbit/src/fiction/in-heck/index.md

 but I oughta be gettin' home."
 He tousled Sindy's hair.
 "You'll be aright."

-He half-hoped Maddy would walk part-way with him, but she just said,
-"See you tomorrow,"
-so he nodded and said,
-"See ya,"
-and showed himself out.
-He knew he should go straight home, but instead he hopped over the split cedar fence that marked the back of the Roos' yard.
-A crow scolded him from a tree as he swung himself over another fence onto a dirt path that ran through the trees.
-It was muddy from the overnight rain but he didn't slow down, not even when his feet almost went out from under him on a slippery patch near a stream so small that even the children didn't have a name for it.

-Nobody in Rusty Bridge knew quite what to call the home that Dockety and its fellow bots had built.
-Was "camp" the right word for buildings with concrete floors and proper roofs?
-Gumption had overheard some people refer to it as "Bots' End", and he hoped the name would stick.
-It was just a a dozen structures ranging in size from a garden shed to half the size of the Roos' house, all arranged in a circle around a black charging post—but Rusty Bridge was just a place too.

-Dockety was cleaning the muck out of Crusher's treads with a heavy brush when Gumption arrived.
-"It says you are better at this than any bot,"
-Dockety told Gumption.
-"Even better than this one."

-"Yeah?
-Well, I'm glad I'm good for something."
-He took the brush from Dockety and patted Crusher's side.
-"Got a right mess of muck in here.
-Been clearing brush with Zeke again?"

-"Confirmed," the hauler bot flashed on its screen.
-The word dissolved into happy sparkles when Gumption began scrubbing mud and leaves out of its treads.

-As he worked,
-he told Dockety what had happened to Sindy.
-"Young Miz Roo is right," the bot said when he finished.
-"Your regulations require her to be assessed.
-Her only alternative is to flee, but the Operators will be prepared for that."

-"Have you ever had a run-in with 'em?"
-Gumption asked,
-flipping the brush over to pry a rock out of Crusher's treads with its handle.

-Dockety's lenses rotated.
-"We would probably not be having this conversation if this one had run in with them.
-They do not approve of free bots."

-Gumption nodded and went back to brushing.
-Sparkles drifted across Crusher's screen with each scrape.
-If the hauler bot had been a cat,
-Gumption would have said it was purring.

-He was almost done by the time Dockety spoke again.
-"You could perform that task more efficiently."

-"Probably,"
-Gumption admitted,
-feeling stung.

-"But you would require training,"
-Dockety continued.
-"There is a school for mechanics in Sandy Bend.
-We could make the journey at the same time as the Operators take Miz Roo for evaluation.
-That would be—"
-It hesitated.
-"Innocuous,"
-it finally said.

-Gumption straightened up patted Crusher's side.
-"That's a good idea,
-but I can't afford any kind o' Sandy Bend school."

-"We would offer salvage to compensate the school," Dockety said neutrally.

-Gumption shook his head.
-"I can't ask you to do that.
-You need it for repairs an' stuff."

-"You do not have to ask.
-You are this one's friend."

-Gumption patted Crusher's side again as "Friend" flashed on the hauler bot's screen.
-"Thanks,"
-Gumption said awkwardly.
-"Lemme see what my folks think."

-What Gumption's parents thought was that his ribs still weren't properly healed and said that he needed to finish school in Rusty Bridge before he could go anywhere.
-Voices were raised after that
-and a younger brother was sent next door to ask Gumption's grandma to come by and talk some sense into him.
-Once half a dozen relatives were arguing on the porch about whether Gumption's great uncle had ever owned a mitre saw he slipped away unnoticed and headed back to Maddy's.

 "They're taking Sindy tomorrow," she said without preamble.